lezabour/multiwii-node-rpi-client/README.md

 ## Usage

-To run client run `node client.js` or `node client` command.
+To start client execute `node client.js` or `node client` command in project directory.

 After it application start trying connect to server until server accepts connection.
-If connection lost, then application start reconnect to server again.
+If connection lost the application start reconnecting to server.

 ## Api